 3. Not having static types makes the language vulnerable to bugs,

 4. The lack of a switch statement is a common complaint,

 6. OOP is ugly compared to Java OOP,

 7. Scoping is ugly: using “global” and “nonlocal” keywords is difficult to explain,

-I have used Python to create a DSL (script) for test automation.
-It was a good exercise by I will try to replace it with Go or Rust in my next projects.
+I have used Python to create a small DSL (language) for test automation.
+It was a good exercise by I will try to replace it with Go or Rust in my next project.
 I had too many problems with it.

 Python team has acknowledge that using types is better than not using types at all.
 So they have introduced “type annotations” to improve “developer experience“.
 Unfortunately this is not a native solution but a quick fix.
 Most developers are ignoring it.
 It does help though if you are using the right IDE editor that understand your annotations.